Preparing for Cataract Surgery: What You Need to Know

 You’ll need a short amount of time for recovery and will need someone to drive you home.

 Your vision may be blurry while your eye heals and adjusts to the new lens.
-However, your vision should begin improving within a few days after surgery.
+However, your vision should begin improving within a few days after cataract surgery.

 Colors often appear brighter after surgery because you have a clear lens.
 You might also experience mild discomfort and itching for a few days after surgery.
 It’s essential not to rub or push on your eye during the healing process.